 Can I get a credit if my income goes down or my spouse’s income increases?

 You can seek to modify the child support amount for the future but you cannot get a credit if you have been overpaying because of a change in income.
 If you are making less money or you suspect your spouse is earning more, you should contact an attorney immediately to lower your child support payment.

 How is health insurance dealt with?

 Much like childcare, health insurance is paid for on a pro rata basis based on the parties’ income.
-It most often is ordered provided by the parent that it available through their employer.
+It most often is ordered to be provided by the parent that has it available through their employer.